 Asset tokenization can help unlock historically illiquid assets such as art or real estate.
 For example, it is much easier for smaller investors to buy 1% of a rental property, than to buy a whole property.
 Lower transaction and settlement costs also encourage the freer flow of capital increasing market liquidity for real-world assets.

-Tokenization can help to democratize investment in various asset classes that were previously restricted to institutional or high-net-worth investors.
+Tokenization can help to democratize investment in various asset classes.
 By leveraging fractional ownership, these asset markets can enjoy lower barriers to entry, making it possible for smaller retail investors to diversify their portfolios and invest in a wide range of exciting industries.
-Equally, as tokenized assets exist digitally, they can be traded from anywhere by anyone regardless of national boundaries—also protecting yourself from financial meltdown.
+Equally, as tokenized assets exist digitally, they can be traded from anywhere by anyone regardless of national boundaries—potentially protecting yourself from financial meltdown.

-Most blockchain's utilize distributed ledgers to create transaction transparency.
-This transparency can help to minimize fraud and ensures equal market information for all market participants.
+Most blockchains utilize distributed ledgers to create transaction transparency.
+This transparency can help to minimize fraud and ensure equal market information for all market participants.